 Many business sectors, including healthcare and education, are racing to harness the power of Big Data.
-For example, Big Data is used to reduce costs of treatment in healthcare and to predict outbreaks of pandemics or prevent diseases.
+For example, Big Data is used to reduce treatment costs in healthcare and predict outbreaks of pandemics or prevent diseases.

 Cloud Computing facilities allow easy processing of data by clients, where services can get accessed using the site’s user interface.
 Cloud computing facilitates easy access to services like database management systems, cloud-based virtual machines and containers, identity management systems, and machine learning capabilities.
 Amongst others.